 Another component of assessing carcinogenic health effects is a qualitative evaluation of the likelihood that a chemical is a human carcinogen.
 For most chemicals listed in IRIS, this evaluation is conducted by USEPA using a classification system called a weight of evidence (WOE) determination.
 A chemical is assigned a WOE classification based on data obtained from both human and animal studies.
 Once a WOE is assigned to a chemical, a CSF is derived.
-Chemicals for which EPA considers human data adequate to categorize as "known human carcinogens" are assigned a WOE Class A. Other chemicals with various levels of supporting data are classified as "probable human carcinogens" (WOE Class B1 or B2), or "possible human carcinogens" (WOE Class C).
-Where USEPA considers that data are inadequate for determining potential carcinogenicity, the chemical is "not classifiable as to human carcinogenicity" (WOE Class D).
-When studies provide evidence of noncarcinogenicity, a chemical is assigned a WOE Class E.
+Chemicals for which EPA considers human data adequate to categorize as "known human carcinogens" (or "carcinogenic to humans"; USEPA 2005a) are assigned a WOE Class A. Other chemicals with various levels of supporting data are classified as "probable human carcinogens" (or "likely to be carcinogenic to humans"; USEPA 2005a) and assigned WOE Class B1 or B2, or "possible human carcinogens" (or "suggestive evidence of carcinogenic potential"; USEPA 2005a) and assigned a WOE Class C. Where USEPA considers that data are inadequate for determining potential carcinogenicity, the chemical is "not classifiable as to human carcinogenicity" (or "inadequate information to assess carcinogenic potential"; USEPA 2005a) and assigned aWOE Class D. When studies provide evidence of noncarcinogenicity (or "not likely to be carcinogenic to humans"; USEPA 2005a), a chemical is assigned a WOE Class E.